|

 Plains scattered about, and a few Swamps here and there that force you to consider

+ways around them.
 Forests mean several things.
 One is that it will be very difficult for your

 opponent to target your individual recruits, since Forests offer protection